Abdul-Asa/risidio-task/README.md

 - SQLite Database Integration 💾

-  - Utilizes an SQLite database to simulate a full-stack application environment.
+  - Utilizes a local SQLite database for data persistence.
+  - Simple and reliable database solution that works both in development and production.

 - Server Actions 🖥️